 Gently remove the pot but do not try to loosen the roots of Magnolia trees before planting.
 They have a fleshy root system and can be quite fragile.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the tree.

-For single stem tree forms of Magnolia stellata, we recommend using a stake and tie kit and rabbit guard when planting.
-These are not needed for bush forms.
+For single stem tree forms of Magnolia stellata (not bushes), we recommend using a staking kit and rabbit guard.
+Once planted, water well around the base.

 If you’re planting Magnolia in spring or summer, water well for the first few months.
 Increase watering if there are extended periods of hot or dry weather.
 Magnolias do not cope well with dry soils so this is especially important.
 If planting in autumn, you may only need to water a little.
 Irrigation kits make it easier.